uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

 - **Changes made to pass additional tests**: If you made changes to your code with the goal of passing more tests, please specify your original test score, and the new test score.
 If your work only involved a few minor bug fixes, please let us know you did this (but you do not need to specify the exact changes you made).
-On the other hand, if you skipped parts of Project 2b in your original submission, and have written entirely new code, please make sure you have specified this as part of the "substantial new code", and that you also specify that doing so allowed you to pass additional tests.
+On the other hand, if you skipped parts of Assignment 2 in your original submission, and have written entirely new code, please make sure you have specified this as part of the "substantial new code", and that you also specify that doing so allowed you to pass additional tests.
 - **Other changes**: If you made other changes to your code, such as refactoring large parts of your code, make sure to specify this too.

-You should consider the ``README`` file as important as the changes you are making to your code: resubmissions that do not include the information requested above may not be graded at all.
+You should consider the ``README`` file as important as the changes you are making to your code: **resubmissions that do not include the information requested above may not be graded at all**.

 In general, if you are making a resubmission that only involved addressing rubric items, without adding substantial new code to your submission, there is a high likelihood that addressing all the rubric items will bump your Code